esaruoho/paketti-manual/README.md

 # GettingStarted

 Yes, there's a learning curve.
-Paketti introduces over 5000 shortcuts, over 1000 menu entries, over 950 midi mappings, and over 77 dialogs.
+Paketti introduces hundreds of new features and thousands of tweaks.

 I've often been told, there's too much!
 I'm only gonna use this or that.